Stroke symptoms, causes, and treat

 6- Surgery:

 Surgery may prevent Stroke.
 A carotid endarterectomy removes plaque from the neck’s carotid arteries, whereas carotid angioplasty and stenting insert a stent to keep the street open.
-It’s crucial to follow a doctor’s instructions and address any negative effects.
-Lifestyle modifications including eating well, exercising, and quitting Smoking reduce Apoplexy risk. complete stroke prevention strategy.
+Following a doctor’s instructions and addressing any negative effects is crucial.
+Lifestyle modifications, including eating well, exercising, and quitting Smoking, reduce Apoplexy risk.
+Complete stroke prevention strategy.

 Stroke recovery